larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

-These administrative duties are very similar to part of the duties of an Area Director (AD) in the IETF and require the same set of organizational and communication skills {{IESGREQ}}.
+These administrative duties are very similar to part of the duties of an Area Director (AD) in the IETF and require the same set of organizational and communication skills {{IESGEXP}}.
 They also require a regular time commitment throughout the year, the ability to attend most of the IETF meetings in person, as well as some other related travel.